cloudflare/cloudflare-docs/content/cloudflare-one/policies/filtering/network-policies/_index.md

 ### Source Continent

 The continent of the user making the request.
 Geolocation is determined from the device's public IP address (typically assigned by the user's ISP).
+To specify a continent, enter its two-letter code into the **Value** field:

+- AF – Africa
+- AN – Antarctica
+- AS – Asia
+- EU – Europe
+- NA – North America
+- OC – Oceania
+- SA – South America
+- T1 – Tor network

 | UI name        | API example                  |
 | -------------- | ---------------------------- |